Joe Manchin: Enersystems coal brokerage

 In 1988, Manchin founded Enersystems, a waste coal brokerage company based in Fairmont, West Virginia.
 Manchin was president of Enersystems until 2000, when he entered politics and gave control of the company's daily operations to his son, Joe Manchin IV.
 At some point during his tenure as governor, Manchin moved his Enersystems holdings into a blind trust.
 In a financial disclosure from 2020, Manchin reported that his non-public shares of Enersystems were worth between $1 million and $5 million and that between 2011 and 2020 he was paid $5,211,154 in dividend income from them.
 In 2020, he received over $500,000 in dividends.
 Enersystems is 71% of Manchin's investment income and 30% of his net worth.

 Other investments

 Since his election to the U.S. Senate in 2010, Manchin has listed AA Properties as a non-public asset on his annual financial disclosures.
 AA Property is reportedly 50% controlled by Manchin, and has, among other things, been an investor in Emerald Coast Realty, which owns a La Quinta hotel in Elkview, West Virginia.

 Early political career

-Manchin was elected to the West Virginia House of Delegates in 1982 at age 35 and in 1986 was elected to the West Virginia Senate, where he served until 1996.
+Manchin was elected to the West Virginia House of Delegates in 1982 at age 35.
+In 1983, he introduced an unsuccessful resolution to let voters remove language in the state's constitution that enforced school segregation.
+Said wording would not be removed until 1994.
+In 1984, Manchin served as an alternate delegate for Clyde See at that year's Democratic National Convention, voting for eventual nominee Walter Mondale, even though he personally supported U.S. Senator from Colorado Gary Hart.
+In 1986 was elected to the West Virginia Senate, where he served until 1996.
 He ran for governor in 1996, losing the Democratic primary election to Charlotte Pritt.
 At that time, he supported the Republican candidate for governor, Cecil Underwood, who went on to win.
 Manchin was elected Secretary of State of West Virginia in 2000, defeating Libertarian candidate Poochie Myers, 89.4% to 10.6%.